Hunv/can2mqtt/README.md

   "CanForwardResponse": true,		< This defines if can2mqtt will handle CAN bus packages, that have the "response" flag "CanReceiveBufferSize": 48,		< The buffer size of receiving commands.
 48 is default.
-  "CanSenderId":"6A2",				< The ID can2mqtt will use at the CAN bus in case of writing to the CAN bus
+  "CanSenderId":"6A2",				< The ID can2mqtt will use at the CAN bus in case of writing to the CAN bus "CanInterfaceName":"slcan0",      < The Interface name to use for the CAN bus connection

   "MqttServer": "192.168.0.10",		< This is the IP of the MQTT Broker "MqttClientId": "Can2Mqtt",		< This is the ID the MQTT Client will use when register at MQTT Broker